-The facilities of the Library are open to all members of staff and registered students of the University.
+The facilities of the Library are open to all members of staff and registered students of the University, including those registered at recognised partners.
 Other persons seeking to use the Library for the purpose of study or research may be admitted at the discretion of the University Librarian.
 Occasional visitors must report to the Library Reception Desk with photographic identification and obtain a day pass.
 Details can be found on the Library Membership page.

 - All users of the Library are required to obey any instructions from the Library staff, or other authorised individuals, including the production of acceptable means of identification.
 Acceptable forms of identification are the staff or student card or the appropriate paperwork for cardless visits.
 External users will be expected to present photographic identification.

-- Snack foods and drinks in sealed containers, except alcoholic drinks, are permitted in designated areas only.
+- Snack foods and drinks, except alcoholic drinks, may be consumed in the Library building.
+Hot food brought in from outside is not permitted in the Library building.
 Users should dispose of empty bottles and other containers in the bins provided.

 - Under no circumstances may books or journals be removed from Library premises unless an appropriate loan transaction has been completed.
 Users are reminded that any breach of this rule can render them liable to disciplinary action within the University, and also in some cases to legal proceedings where the removal could be considered theft.